Timing of the Affirmative Asylum Application Process

 Actual Asylum Interview Wait Times

-Large influxes of Central American and South American migrants fleeing violence have led to a surge of new asylum applications and a massive backlog at USCIS, however.
-This prevented the agency from complying with the deadlines.
-To address the problem, USCIS implemented a "last in, first out" policy in 2018.
-This policy created a three-tier prioritization system for asylum cases, taking them in the order of:
+Large influxes of Central American and South American migrants fleeing violence have led to a surge of new asylum applications and a massive backlog at USCIS.
+This has prevented the agency from complying with the deadlines set by law.

-1. applications that were scheduled for an interview, but either the applicant or USCIS requested a new interview date and (as of more recently) evacuees from Afghanistan
+1. applications that were scheduled for an interview, but either the applicant or USCIS requested a new interview date

 3. all other pending affirmative asylum applications in the order they were received, with newest cases scheduled first.

 So, depending on when you applied, your asylum application might be placed in a years-long wait queue (if you applied before January 31, 2018), or a very short one (if you applied after January 31, 2018).
+In some immigration courts, the waits range as long as five years.

-Receiving Scheduling Notices From USCIS
+Receiving Asylum Interview Scheduling Notices From USCIS

 Within 30 days after USCIS receives your complete asylum application, it should send you a receipt notice (confirming that it got your application).
 In some cases, USCIS takes longer than 30 days to send receipt notices.